Alex Mart, CMT

 Very gentle prescriptive (muscle group by muscle group) movement: Clinical Somatics (aka Hanna Somatics/Pandiculation) - great $45 online course that teaches the concepts of pandiculation exercises.
 Sarah's blog is also a wealth of well-researched information.
 Here is some specific content I often recommend to people:

-– VIDEO: Iliopsoas Release (free 20 min sample sequence, combining multiple exercises found in the course)
+– VIDEO: Iliopsoas Release (free 20 min sample sequence)

 CONTINUING EDUCATION (for medical professionals, bodyworkers, and therapists of all kinds):